 - Didn’t provide adequate signage to warn motorists

 - Failed to properly mark or sign hazardous areas, like potholes or drop-offs

 - Left potential hazards in the road, like equipment or tools

 - Failed to mark temporary traffic lanes correctly, or at all

 A construction worker injured by a negligent motorist in a work zone may also be eligible for a personal injury lawsuit.
 Speak to one of our lawyers if you think you may have a case, and we’ll counsel you on your legal options.
 Everyone has a right to be safe on our state’s roadways, whether they’re driving or doing their jobs.

 Maryland construction zone accident lawyers you can trust

-At Plaxen & Adler, P.A., we fight for victims of accidents in work zones on our state’s highways and roadways.
+At Plaxen Adler Muncy, P.A., we fight for victims of accidents in work zones on our state’s highways and roadways.
 If you’re injured in an accident on the Beltway, I-95, or any other Maryland state road, our attorneys will help you seek maximum compensation for your damages.
 To learn more, or to schedule a free consultation, please call 410-730-7737 or fill out our contact form.